yechengxi/DBG2OLC/README.md

 KmerCovTh: # k-mer matches for a contig to be regarded as a genuine anchor, suggest 0-1.

-MinOverlap: # ¡®consistent¡¯ k-mers between each pair of reads to be considered to overlap.
+MinOverlap: # Â¡Â®consistentÂ¡Â¯ k-mers between each pair of reads to be considered to overlap.

 PathCovTh: the minimum occurrence for a compressed read for a compressed read to be used, suggest  1-3.